Day Trip to Versailles from Paris: DIY Guide + Best Tours

 My honest recommendation:

 Still unsure?
-The sections below cover both options in detail so you can decide.
+The sections below break down both options in detail so you can make the right choice for your visit.

 These Versailles tours are ranked according to my own evaluation, based on their offer and my experience helping readers plan their Versailles trips.
 The ranking is entirely independent and not based on third-party ratings or commercial platforms.